Netflix vs Amazon Instant Video: Which is the best video streaming service? We take a look.

-It's a similar state of affairs with Apple's revamped Apple TV.
-It shipped with Netflix app support, but not Amazon Instant Video.
-There have been claims that Amazon is set to launch an app for the Apple TV some time soon, but for now it's just another compatibility win for Netflix.
+Up until recently, it was a similar state of affairs with Apple TV.
+The device shipped with Netflix app support, but not Amazon Instant Video.
+However, it’s been confirmed that Amazon is set to launch an app for Apple TV some time “later this year”.
+No precise date has yet been given.

 There is an Amazon Video streaming app for both Android and iOS, and both now allow you to stream video over a mobile network connection (which the iOS app didn’t used to support).
 However, you need to download the Android app from the Amazon Appstore, not Google Play, and for some reason need to have the Amazon store app installed too.

 Given that you pay for Instant Video, needing to have the whole Amazon app suite on your phone seems pretty rich.

 Related: Star Trek: Discovery

 Things are definitely improving for Amazon Video users in terms of compatibility.
 A case in point is the popular Roku family of media players, which added Amazon support last year.